 If the employer has caused the worker to appear as the party terminating the contract due to unfair treatment or violation of the contract, the workman can resign without notice under Article 81 (7).

-Article 81 is actually reciprocal to Article 80 of Saudi Labor Law where the right of termination without benefits is given to the employer.
+Article 81 is reciprocal to Article 80 of Saudi Labor Law, where the right to terminate employment without benefits is given to the employer.